-1st Floor The Campus and Facilities Masterplan evaluated the needs of the school and envisioned a new Performing Arts Center to appropriately house rehearsal and performance spaces in taller, acoustically tuned rooms.
+The Campus and Facilities Masterplan evaluated the needs of the school and envisioned a new Performing Arts Center to appropriately house rehearsal and performance spaces in taller, acoustically tuned rooms.
 With spaces for music housed in a new structure connected to the main building, we are able to reallocate spaces in the main building to consolidate academic departments and add new spaces for STEM and Digitial Media and Technology Center within a centralized Student Commons that will bridge the arts and academics.
+The Performing Arts Center positioned on the north lawn forms a renewed entry sequence for students and visitors.